infochimps-labs/vayacondios/README.md

 ### also

-* Path components must be ASCII strings matching `[a-z][a-z0-9_]+` -- that is,  start with [a-z] and contain only lowercase alphanumeric or underscore.
+* Path components must be ASCII strings matching `[a-z][a-z0-9_]+` -- that is,  start with [a-z] and contain only lowercase alphanumeric, underscore, or hyphen.
 Components starting with a '_' have reserved meanings.
 The only valid underscored fields that a request can fill in are _id, _ts and _path.

 * Vaya con Dios reserves the right to read and write paths in `/vayacondios`, and the details of those paths will be documented; it will never read or write other paths unless explicitly asked to.